LeakyAbstractions/blog/quotes/_posts/2011-02-14-requirements.md

   author: null
 ---

-Why don't you guys get to work coding while we work on the requirements?
+Why don’t you guys get to work coding while we work on the requirements?